Assessing intermediate-term glycemic control

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature

-1. Tietz Textbook of Clinical Chemistry, Edited by Burtis and Ashwood.
+1. Tietz Textbook of Clinical Chemistry, Edited by CA Burtis, ER Ashwood.
 Philadelphia, WB Saunders Company, 1999

 2. Austin GE, Mullins RH, Morin LG: Non-enzymatic glycation of individual plasma proteins in normoglycemic and hyperglycemic patients.
 Clin Chem 1987;33:2220-2224